Filipino Sign Language: Filipino Sign Language Act

-The law, which seeks to eliminate all forms of discrimination against the Filipino Deaf, also mandates the use of the Filipino Sign Language in schools, broadcast media, and workplaces.
+The law, which seeks to eliminate all forms of discrimination against the Filipino Deaf, also mandates the use of the Filipino Sign Language in schools, broadcast media (instructing the Kapisanan ng mga Brodkaster ng Pilipinas [KBP] and Movie and Television Review and Classification Board [MTRCB] to adopt guidance for requiring that sign language interpretation be offered during all news and public affairs programmes), and workplaces.
 It also mandates the Komisyon sa Wikang Filipino, in consultation with the stakeholders, to establish a national system of standards and procedures for the interpretation of the Filipino Sign Language.
 The University of the Philippines System and other education agencies are tasked to develop guidelines for the development of training materials in the education of the Deaf.
 The law also require the availability of qualified sign language interpreters in all hearings, proceedings, and government transactions involving the Deaf.

 "The FSL shall be recognized, promoted and supported as the medium of official communication in all transactions involving the deaf, and as the language of instruction of deaf education, without prejudice to the use of other forms of communications depending on individual choice or preference," the law states.
 The Department of Education (DepEd), Commission on Higher Education (CHEd), Technical Education and Skills Development Authority (Tesda), and all other national and local government agencies involved in the education of the deaf, are tasked to use and coordinate with each other on the use of FSL as the medium of instruction in deaf education.

 The law became effective on November 27, 2018 while its implementing rules and regulations was approved in 2021.

+Legal issue

+On June 1, 2024, the coalitions of Philippine Federation of the Deaf and Alliance of Concerned Teachers (ACT) protested at Liwasang Bonifacio against the Commission on the Filipino Language's (CFL) plan to abolish its Filipino Sign Language (FSL) Unit.
+According to ACT, the CFL, led by its chairman Arthur P. Casanova, decided to abolish the unit after some of the unit's members requested the release of their salaries.
+The members said the abolition will effectively layoff the deaf personnel, "thus, depriving Deaf Filipinos of their language rights and violating the mandate of RA 7104".